St Patrick's School

 - knowledge, understanding and appreciation of the past and the forces that shape societies, including Australian society

-- understanding and use of historical concepts, such as evidence, continuity and change, cause and effect, perspectives, empathy, significance and contestability
+- understanding and use of historical concepts such as evidence, continuity and change, cause and effect, significance, perspectives, empathy and contestability

 - capacity to undertake historical inquiry, including skills in the analysis and use of sources, and in explanation and communication.

-The Foundation – Year 10 Australian Curriculum: Geography aims to ensure that students develop:
+The Australian Curriculum: Geography aims to ensure that students develop:

 - a sense of wonder, curiosity and respect about places, people, cultures and environments throughout the world

 - a deep geographical knowledge of their own locality, Australia, the Asia region and the world

 - the ability to think geographically, using geographical concepts

 - the capacity to be competent, critical and creative users of geographical inquiry methods and skills